jedediah/wetbanana/README.md

 If you want grab-and-drag style scrolling, just set it up in the options.

-The extension is based on (forked from) the Wet Banana extension and inspired by Scrollbar Anywhere for Firefox.
+The extension is based on the [Wet Banana extension](https://github.com/jedediah/wetbanana) and inspired by Scrollbar Anywhere for Firefox.